Jump to Section

 Q: Does the department offer any stipend/funding if accepted into the program?

-A: With rare exceptions, the department offers full funding for all admitted MA and PhD students, including international students, through a Graduate Associateship (GA) or a fellowship.
-Most GAs will serve as Graduate Teaching Associates (GTAs).
-GTAs are expected to teach one class during autumn semester and one class during spring semester in exchange for tuition and fee waivers, a health insurance subsidy, and a nine-month stipend.
-This funding allows you to be fully devoted to your studies during your time at Ohio State.
+A: With rare exceptions, the department offers full funding during Autumn and Spring semesters for all admitted MA and PhD students, including international students, through a Graduate Associateship or a fellowship.
+Most Graduate Associates will serve as Graduate Teaching Associates (GTAs).
+GTAs are expected to teach one class during Autumn semester and one class during Spring semester in exchange for tuition and fee waivers, a health insurance subsidy, and a nine-month stipend.
 There’s no additional application needed for this opportunity as all admitted WGSS graduate students receive funding.

 The following are the stipend levels for 2018-2019 academic year: